Time Card Calculator

 Wages and Overtime

-Under the Fair Labor Standards Act (FLSA), the federal minimum wage is $7.25 per hour.
+Under the Fair Labor Standards Act (FLSA), the federal minimum wage is $7.25 per hour as of Jan.
+2019.
 In cases where the state in which the employee works also has a minimum wage, the employee is entitled to the higher of the two wages.
-As of July 2018, 29 states in the United States have a minimum wage higher than $7.25.
+Most states in the United States have a minimum wage higher than $7.25.
 Non-exempt employees (see below) that are covered by the FLSA are also entitled to an overtime rate at least 1.5 times that of their standard rate for hours worked over 40 hours per work week (defined as any fixed and regularly recurring period of 168 hours).

 There are also regulations surrounding what constitutes hours worked, as well as regulations governing recordkeeping and child labor.